menu

 People

-One of the unique characteristics of the Bossier City City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.8% of the neighborhoods in America.
+The Bossier City City Center neighborhood stands out for having an average per capita income lower than 98.8% of the neighborhoods in the United States.
 Also of note, 81.6% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Modes of Transportation